Easy Fruit Salad

 • Honey: Honey acts as a natural sweetener in the citrus dressing, balancing the tartness of the citrus juices.
 It enhances the overall flavor and adds a touch of sweetness without overpowering the natural fruit flavors.

-• Vanilla: The addition of vanilla extract brings a warm and aromatic note to the fruit salad.
+• Vanilla: The addition of vanilla extract brings a warm and aromatic note.
 It brings out the warmth in the honey and balances all the sweet fruity flavors.

 • Tangerine: Tangerines are great because they are similar to oranges but they are smaller and a bit more tart to balance all the other sweeter fruits.
 You can also use mandarin oranges or clementines.